ArendPeter/GameMakerGuide/docs/1_Pong_YourFirstGame/4_ResourceTypes.md

 Let's make a paddle for the pong game!

 By default, Game Maker will use 64x64 as the sprite size.
 But we want our paddle to be tall and skinny so we'll also resize it to 32x128.
-To do this we'll hit the resize button then adjust the numbers under "Scale Image" before hitting "Apply"
+To do this we'll hit the resize button then adjust the numbers under "Scale Image" before hitting "Apply" (make sure to uncheck "maintain aspect ratio" box, since that will force the 2 numbers to be the same)

 ![](../../images/pong/resize_sprite.gif)